eurobin-wp1/tum-tb-perception/README.md

 ### Install Dependencies

-After cloning this repository into your catkin workspace, it is recommended to first install the Python package dependencies using `pip` by running the following within this directory:
+After cloning this repository into your workspace, it is recommended to first install the Python package dependencies using `pip` by running the following within this directory:
 ```
 pip install -r requirements.txt
 ```

+Before building, also clone the [tum-tb-perception-msgs](https://github.com/eurobin-wp1/tum-tb-perception-msgs) repository, on which this package depends, into the workspace source directory.

 ### Build Package

 Build the package using:
 ```
-catkin build tum_tb_perception
+colcon build --packages-select tum_tb_perception
 ```

 ### Download Detection Model